SAVE THE DATE: ATI/ITC Tax and Development Conference 2019

 What the Addis Tax Initiative will not do:

 - Conduct detailed verification of data provided by donor countries

 - Pro-actively undertake donor coordination

 - Initiate or implement programmes, which will remain the responsibility of the participating countries and/or international organisations.

-More than 30 countries, regional and international organisations have now signed the Addis Tax Initiative.
+More than 55 countries, regional and international organisations have signed up to the Addis Tax Initiative.